-- Agreed the price of recent investment to supporting documentation such as purchase agreements or bank statements. - Held meetings with the Investment Manager to understand the performance of each investee company and the rationale for the valuation methodology applied.
-We obtained supporting financial information from the investee companies that corroborated the discussions we held with the Investment Manager.
+- Agreed the price of recent investment to supporting documentation such as purchase agreements or bank statements; - Held meetings with the Investment Manager to understand the performance of each investee company and the rationale for the valuation methodology applied.
+We obtained supporting financial information from the investee companies that corroborated the discussions we held with the Investment Manager; and - Performed substantive testing to corroborate key assumptions and inputs and agree these to supporting information; and - Obtained independent confirmation of from the investee companies of the shareholding of the Company.